franciscoxavier04/pm-BIM/docs/release-notes/15-0-0/README.md

 - [Remove "Latest activity" section from work package "Overview" tab](https://community.openproject.org/wp/58017)
 - [On "Newest at the bottom" have the line touch the input box](https://community.openproject.org/wp/57262)

-Let's take a closer look at the thre biggest changes concerning this feature bundle:
+Let's take a closer look at the three biggest changes concerning this feature bundle:

 #### A new timeline design for the activity tab of work packages